 Meet Dr. Azizzadeh

-The most important treatment objective for individuals with facial paralysis is prevention of unwanted eye complications, reconstruction of facial movement, restoration of a dynamic smile, and improvement of facial aesthetics.
-At the Facial Paralysis Institute, Dr. Azizzadeh and his team of facial plastic surgeons, otolaryngologists, neuro-otologists, neurosurgeons, head & neck surgeons, ophthalmologists and physical therapists utilize a systematic approach to reach these objectives.
+At the Facial Paralysis Institute, our team wants to help facial paralysis patients in any way possible.
+To achieve our goal, we offer support with unwanted eye complications, facial movement reconstruction, restoration of a dynamic smile and improvement of facial aesthetics.
+At the facial paralysis center, Dr. Azizzadeh and his team of facial reanimation surgeons, otolaryngologists, neuro-otologists, neurosurgeons, head and neck surgeons, ophthalmologists and physical therapists also work closely with patients and use a systematic approach to deliver the best support possible.

 What is a smile?

 Babak Azizzadeh, MD, FACS, and his team at the Facial Paralysis Institute strive to provide all patients suffering from facial paralysis and Bell’s palsy with the most cutting-edge surgical techniques to help them regain their smiles.
-An important factor to consider when pursuing any medical procedure is the cost of the treatment and whether or not it is covered by insurance.
+An important factor to consider when pursuing any medical procedure is the cost of the treatment at facial paralysis center and whether or not it is covered by insurance.
 Although facial paralysis is a medical condition, many insurance companies do not cover essential facial Reanimation procedures.

 Dr. Azizzadeh, a trusted reconstructive and facial reanimation surgeon, often answers patient question on RealSelf.com.
 Below are some of his responses.